psqlpy-python/psqlpy/README.md

 from typing import Any
 import asyncio

-from rust_psql_driver import PSQLPool, IsolationLevel
+from psqlpy import PSQLPool, IsolationLevel

 db_pool = PSQLPool()